brandur/sorg/content/passages-drafts/002-japan.md

 Let's start with a few facts about Japan that I think every westerner (who's never visited) will find surprising:

-* Many people have heard the urban legend that if you lose your wallet in Japan, it'll be returned to you.
+* Many have heard the urban legend that if you lose your wallet in Japan, it'll be returned to you.
 It's true.
 I first heard the story from a teacher in elementary school who'd left her purse on a park bench.
 She came back and retrieved it the next day.
-I met a guy in a bar in Osaka who'd forgotten his wallet on the train.
+In a bar in Osaka, I met a guy who'd forgotten his wallet on the train just the week before.
 JR found it and mailed it to his hotel.
 They even called beforehand to make sure it was okay to open it and remove a few hundred yen in bills to pay for postage.
 * Convenience stores (largely 7-11, Family Mart, and